-From a review of "Acts" on Amazon.com:
+From a review of "Acts" from Createspace, before it was updated and rewritten, on Amazon.com:

 "At times the reader races ahead to find out the fate of the cast of characters and the fate of nations.
 At others the reader is stopped mid-page to consider the paradoxes of the nuclear world and the world of realpolitik.
 This is an important, timely book that deserves a wide audience."